mohamed-reda/Advanced_Data_Preprocess_with_Best_Practices/README.md

 # Advanced Data Preparation with Best Practices

 Welcome to the **Advanced Data Preprocessing with Best Practices** course!
-This hands-on course is designed to help you master the essential skills and advanced techniques needed to transform any data asset—structured or unstructured—into a high-quality, ready-to-use dataset.
+This hands-on course is designed to help you master the essential skills and advanced techniques needed to transform any data asset structured or unstructured into a high-quality, ready-to-use dataset.

 ---